Research Programs

 - Thomas Riffaud (Assistant Professor, University of Montpellier)

-- Gaël Villoing (MCU University of the Antilles and Guyana)
+- Gaël Villoing (MCU University of the Antilles and French Guiana)

 Background and rationale:

-Adventures in the great outdoors, which once seemed unthinkable for people with disabilities, are now becoming a reality and adding a new dimension to disabled sports in France.
-Here, we focus on the pioneers who worked to make the most extreme natural locations accessible, the means they deployed (innovation, networking, etc.) to create the conditions for the institutionalization of certain outdoor activities, such as handiski or FTT (all-terrain wheelchairs), which we will examine.
-We therefore wish to understand the history of the actors, often people with disabilities who took matters into their own hands, but also the participation of current social movements that contribute to developments and involve human assistance and/or guides/volunteers.
+Adventures in the great outdoors, which once seemed unthinkable for people with disabilities, are now becoming a reality and adding a new dimension to the disability sports movement in France.
+Here, we focus on the pioneers who worked to make the most extreme natural environments accessible, on the means they employed (innovation, networking, etc.) to create the conditions for the institutionalization of certain outdoor activities, such as handiski or FTT (All-Terrain Wheelchair), which we will examine.
+It is therefore a history of the individuals involved—often people with disabilities who took matters into their own hands—that we wish to understand, as well as the role of current social movements that contribute to the development of these activities and involve human assistance and/or guides and volunteers.

 Publications:

-- Perera E. & Villoing G. (2019), "Adjusting deficiency to nature tourism: the case of a contemporary experience of expeditions using all-terrain wheelchairs (ATW)" Journal of Sport and Social Science.
+- Perera, E., & Villoing, G. (2019), “Adapting disability to nature tourism: the case of a contemporary expedition experience using all-terrain wheelchairs (ATW),” *Journal of Sport and Social Science*.

-AutiSport: Identifying social barriers and enablers to sports participation for people with autism spectrum disorder during the transition to adulthood.
+AutiSport: Identifying social barriers and enablers to sports participation among individuals with autism spectrum disorder as they transition into adulthood.

 overcome obesity